TinsaeTadesse17/CogniCV/README.md

 ## 📦 Overview

-CVForge is designed to streamline the processing of Curriculum Vitae (CVs) within Kifiya.
+CogniCV is designed to streamline the processing of Curriculum Vitae (CVs) within a company.
 It takes CVs, typically in PDF format from Google Drive links or as a batch upload via a CSV file, and performs the following key operations:

 1.  **Downloads** the CV from the provided Google Drive link.
 2.  **Parses** the text content from the PDF.